galaxyproject/galaxy-hub/content/blog/2022-07-01-Galaxy-Wellbeing-Blog-2/index.md

 # What is Mental Health?

-**Mental health**, according to WHO, can be understood as a state of well-being in which an individual recognizes his or her abilities or potential, can cope with everyday stressors, can work effectively, and contribute to his or her community.
-Mental health is critical to our individual and collective abilities to think, feel, communicate with one another, and enjoy life.
-Mental health promotion can be viewed as a critical issue for people, communities, and societies all over the world.
-Mental health problems can affect anyone and can manifest in a variety of ways.
-Thus, fostering positive mental health benefits everyone.
-It is not a one-off process but a continuous work which requires consistency and patience.
+**Mental health**, according to [WHO](https://www.who.int/), can be understood as a state of well-being in which an individual recognizes his or her abilities or potential, can cope with everyday stressors, can work effectively, and contribute to his or her community.

 # What is Diversity, Equity and Inclusion (DEI)?